 The amount of fish you can see snorkelling in The Maldives is amazing.
 There are so many in the clear blue waters.
 We also really enjoyed feeding the rays, and liked watching the white spider crabs on the beaches at night.

 There are so many things you can do activity wise in The Maldives, from dolphin watching to boat cruises, to diving, to sea kayaking and wake boarding.
 I chose the slightly more land based sea golf!
 They are biodegradable balls filled with fish food, so you can hit them in to the ocean with a completely clean conscience!

-- Sunrises and sunsets – Whether you watch from your sun deck, a boat or from your dinner table, sunrises and sunsets in The Maldives are spectacular.
+Whether you watch from your sun deck, a boat or from your dinner table, sunrises and sunsets in The Maldives are spectacular.
 Make sure you get a chance to watch both and just enjoy the magic of the moment.
-I got up at 4.45am to watch the sunrise with a cup of tea and was completely taken aback by its beauty.
+I got up at 4.45am to watch the sunrise quietly with a cup of tea and was completely taken aback by its beauty.
 Sometimes when I’m stressed now I remember sitting there on the deck that morning and it calms me.

-- Food and drink – the food is so good in The Maldives.
+The food is so good in The Maldives.
 It consists of traditional curries, lots of fresh fish and sushi too.
 We didn’t have a single meal we didn’t like.
 Alcoholic drinks are expensive though, as the resorts have to import them in.
 Alcohol is also only allowed on resort islands so please be respectful of local religions and customs.

-- Spas – You might as well while you’re there, right?
+You might as well while you’re there, right?
 Most resorts have amazing jungle or beach spas which really help you leave feeling relaxed and recuperated.
 By the end of this holiday I was so relaxed that even a flight delay didn’t bother me.

-Thanks for reading!
+Thank you so much for reading!
 Did this post make you want to go to The Maldives?
 Have you ever been?
 Let me know in the comments below – stay safe and happy travelling.